ssinharoy-trifecta/base-test-automation/README.md

 When you are done testing in that repository make sure to deactivate your python virtual environment -
 `deactivate`
 ### Updating Packages
-If packages are updated via the `requirements.txt` file, please run the following command from the CLI:
+Packages are updated via the `requirements.txt` file, please run the following command from the CLI:

 - `pip3 install -U -r requirements.txt`